ChrisBoomhower/MSDS6306_CaseStudy_Unit6/Paper/CBoomhower_CaseStudyUnit6.md

 ```

 <br>

-*GDP.Millions.of.Us.Dollars* was imported into the *product* data frame as a character class variable since it contains commas, which are used as thousands seperators, and periods, which are used to represent unavailable or uncollected data.
-In order to convert *GDP.Millions.of.Us.Dollars* to a numeric class for further processing, these commas and periods are removed.
+#### *GDP.Millions.of.US.Dollars* was imported into the *product* data frame as a character class variable since it contains commas, which are used as thousands seperators, and periods, which are used to represent unavailable or uncollected data.
+In order to convert *GDP.Millions.of.US.Dollars* to a numeric class for further processing, these commas and periods are removed.

 ```r